canuckbear/firmware-toolkit/migrated/migrated/move_me/buildsystem/templates/ansible-role.template/README.md

 License
 -------

-This role and provided files from are subject to the Apache 2.0 license (default FT License) unless specified differently in distinct files.
+This role and provided files are subject to the Apache 2.0 license (default DFT License) unless specified differently in distinct files.

 Author Information